The Meadows Outpatient

 Amenities

 Group and one-on-one therapy is essential to our program, but we know that healing also happens through other avenues.
 That’s why we employ a wide range of methods and holistic options to ensure a well-rounded treatment experience that incorporates the mind, body, and soul.
+Optional Friday activities may include Trauma-Sensitive Yoga and Arts.

 Trauma-Sensitive